HFrost0/tiny-asyncio/README.md

 A tiny python asyncio just for learning 🙋‍♂️, document below is my personal notes during the learning, may change frequently.

+## TCP Echo Servers

+I implement a series of TCP echo server for the test of tiny-asyncio client including multi threading, IO multiplexing and so on.
+Details can be found [here](https://github.com/HFrost0/tiny-asyncio/tree/master/echo).

 ## Event Loop

 Event loop is just a `while True` loop, the basic functionality of event loop is to keep find out which functions can